 Licensed and Regulated by:

 Arizona Dept. Of Health Services,

 The first years of a child's life are extremely important to his/her future growth and development.
 Our goal is to provide an environment that encourages and supports each child's natural eagerness to explore and experience new things.
 Through daily interactions with our responsive and affectionate caregivers, children experience positive and self-esteem building relationships.

-Part of Lil' Express Learning and Child Care Centers' mission is to be a caring community that values each child's individuality.
+Part of Lil' Explorer's Child Development Center mission is to be a caring community that values each child's individuality.
 It is important to us to awaken possibilities in children through nurturing, learning and engaging experiences.